JAMPANIKOMAL/biodiversity-edna-analysis/README.md

 ## Acknowledgement

-Assistance from Gemini, a large language model by Google, was instrumental in structuring the project plan, methodology guidance, and documentation templates.
+Special thanks to Gemini, a large language model from Google, for assistance in structuring the project plan, methodology guidance, and documentation templates.